meilisearch/documentation/learn/security/tenant_tokens.md

 In software development, multitenancy means that multiple users with different interests—also called tenants—share the same computing resources.
 Proper multitenancy is crucial in cloud computing services such as [Digital Ocean's Droplets](https://www.digitalocean.com/products/droplets) and [Amazon's AWS](https://aws.amazon.com/).

-If your Meilisearch application stores sensitive data like medical records in the same index, it is very important to make sure users can only search through their own documents.
+If your Meilisearch application stores sensitive data belonging to multiple users in the same index, it is very important to make sure users can only search through their own documents.
+This can be accomplished with **tenant tokens**.

-### What are tenant tokens and how do they solve multitenancy in Meilisearch?
+### What are tenant tokens and how are they different from API keys in Meilisearch?

 Tenant tokens are small packages of encrypted data presenting proof a user can access a certain index.
 They contain not only security credentials, but also instructions on which documents within that index the user is allowed to see.